Utkarsh1308/Utkarsh1308.github.io/_posts/2019-06-14-Coding-Phase-1.md

 Before I plan to **Improve Diff Handling** I had to first find the libraries and fix them so that I could use them in coala.
 I already had a fair idea what I wanted my diffs to look like.
 Next step was to find the right libraries to get the job done.
-The following weel began my hunt to find the right library to use to generate **Binary and XML Diffs**.
+The following week began my hunt to find the right library to use to generate **Binary and XML Diffs**.
 I narrowed the libraries down and ultimately decided upon the winners.
 They were easy to use and had all the right functionality
 I needed from them.